This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

-If you don’t want to back up your data manually, then consider using professional WordPress help services, or use WordPress backup plugins.
+If you don’t want to do your own backups, then consider using professional WordPress assistance services, or use backup plugins.

-- Learn about a great WordPress backup plugin that we recommend using to automate WordPress file and database backups here: Back Up, Duplicate And Keep Your WP Website Protected With Backup Creator Plugin For WP
+- You can learn more about a WordPress backup plugin that we recommend using to perform complete file and data backups here: Backup, Duplicate And Keep Your WP Web Site Protected With Backup Creator Plugin For WP

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix The WordPress Stuck On “Briefly Unavailable For Scheduled Maintenance” Error

 Normally, when you update your software, plugins, or themes, WordPress will temporarily go into “Maintenance Mode.”

 What can sometimes happen when performing WordPress upgrades, especially if using automated solutions, is that WordPress can get stuck in Maintenance Mode and your site will then display a “Briefly unavailable for scheduled maintenance.
 Check back in a minute.” message as shown in the screenshot below instead of your regular web content …